Sultanate of Ujiji: Political organization

-of the Royal House of Mwene Mbonwe itself being a branch of Basuma clan of Bahoma tribe of Zyoba ethnicity of Wamanyema.
+of the Royal House of Mwene Mbonwe itself being a branch of Basuma clan of Bahoma tribe of Wamanyema.

 Religion and culture

 The Sultan is both temporal community leader and spiritual religious leader of the Monarchical polity.
-At the past the predecessors were ex officio High Priests of traditional religion that was based on the worship of pantheon of spirits under the Supreme God, "Kabezha Mpung'u" who is said to be above the heavens and was never depicted figuratively.
+At the past the predecessors were ex officio High Priests of traditional religion that was based on the worship of pantheon of spirits under the Supreme God, "Kabezha Mpung'u" who was said to be above the heavens and was never depicted figuratively.

 After conversion to Islam and migration the Wagoma and other Manyema were adherents of Qadiri Order of Sufism, emphasized spiritual trend of Islam.
 The notion of Sacred Kingship remained intact under the Islamic spirituality with the Kolo or styled Sultan being considered the successor of Liwalis of Ujiji as the Muslim religious head of the riverain tribal lands from Utongwe, Ukaranga, Uguhha, Ugoma, Karamba, Ubwari, Massanze, Ubembe, Uvira to Rumonge.
 The Sultan maintains a Zawiya convent with neither Sufi order nor Silsila of which he is a Swahibul Maqam instead of traditional Ngolo shrine to keep his regalia.

 There is cultural awakening and struggle for tribal consciousness and identity among the Wamanyema in recent years due to the efforts done by the Sultanate and other tribesmen.
 The efforts are driven by their neighbor tribes who see the Wamanyema as acculturated and ex slaves race due to their deep history of slavery and Arab domination which has muchly influenced their culture and history.

 Language

-The primary language spoken by the Wamanyema is Kiswahili variety which is closer to coastal Swahili in accent but with many vocabularies from Zyoba language especially Goma dialect.
-There are some efforts by the royal court to replace the use of Swahili with Zyoba language so as to highlights the tribal and native identity for Wamanyema.
+The primary language spoken by the Wamanyema is Kiswahili variety which is closer to coastal Swahili in accent but with many vocabularies from the kimanyema vernacular dialects.
+There are some efforts by the royal court to replace the use of Swahili with Standardized form of Goma - Kabwari koine as Standard Manyema language so as to highlights the tribal and native identity for Wamanyema.